Rigidity of terminal simplices in persistent homology: Rigidity for homology classes

 If $\sigma_{i}$ was a birth simplex, the term $\partial \sigma_{i}$ could have been replaced by a combination of boundaries of simplices appearing before $A_q$.
-We would thus transform the nulhomology mentioned in (c), which consists of terms containing $\sigma_{i}, \sigma_{j}$ and simplices appearing before $A_q$, into a nulhomology consisting of terms $\sigma_{j}$ and simplices appearing before $A_q$.
-Such a nulhomology does not exist, as was mentioned in (c), so $\sigma_{i}$ must be a terminal simplex in $K^f$. \item[(4)] Let $\Delta_1=\sigma_{i}$.
+We would thus transform the nullhomology mentioned in (c), which consists of terms containing $\sigma_{i}, \sigma_{j}$ and simplices appearing before $A_q$, into a nullhomology consisting of terms $\sigma_{j}$ and simplices appearing before $A_q$.
+Such a nullhomology does not exist, as was mentioned in (c), so $\sigma_{i}$ must be a terminal simplex in $K^f$. \item[(4)] Let $\Delta_1=\sigma_{i}$.